Battles of Parczew, Jabłoń and Milanów: Battles

 The Polesie Group, about 18,000 strong, was followed by the Soviets, which planned to neutralize it before securing the Polesie region.

 The group encountered the Soviets on September 28 near the village of Jabłoń, while advancing south towards Parczew.
 A number of smaller engagements took place over the next two days.
 The Soviet advance was interrupted by a successful Polish defense, and eventually a Polish counterattack pushed the Soviets back.
 As the Polish units advanced towards Milanów, they defeated another Soviet attack, inflicting significant casualties on the enemy and taking a number of prisoners.

 Aftermath

 Soviets took over 100 casualties near Milanów.
 Their casualties at Jabłoń were few dozen, with a tank captured and another few dozen POWs switching sides to join the Polish army.

-After the Soviet forces were defeated, they did not engage the Polesie Group again; instead they would pass the initiative in the region to the German forces, which would engage the Poles instead in what would become the last major battle of the Polish campaign.
+A couple of days later, Soviet troops defeated the Poles at Wytyczno; This was all the end of the campaign, after the German troops took part in the last major battle of the Polish campaign.